xiaoxiae/videos/09-bathroom-tiles/DESCRIPTION.md

 Patreon (if you'd like to support me): https://www.patreon.com/TomasSlama Website (for other things I'm up to): https://slama.dev/

-Special thanks to Matěj Kripner for providing feedback!
+Special thanks to Matěj Kripner, Kateřina Sulková and Vašek Končický for providing feedback!

 ------------------